SushantPoman/Study/Java notes.md

 threads are running. once the task is over JVM will terminate them even though daemon thread still running.(called as sema phores or monitors)

 ### OOPS concepts:
-- Abstraction - hide implemention
+- Abstraction - process of hiding the implementation details and showing only the functionality to the users
-- Encapsulation - providing the abstraction like getters/setters and constructors
+- Encapsulation -  process of binding data and methods together in a single unit, providing controlled access to data
 - Inheritance -
 - Polymorphism
 - Overloading - multiple methods with same name and different parameters(prepare car - classic, suv, )
 - Overriding - same params and same method name - functionality differs(download stmt)